Generating Benchmarks for Factuality Evaluation of Language Models: The Evaluation Approach

 We considered the set of generated completions as candidates for non-factual completions.
 We applied automatic tools to filter out (i) \textit{non-contradictory} and (ii) \textit{non-fluent} completions.

-\paragraph{Non-Contradictory Completions} Given a candidate completion $c$, we asserted that it was indeed contradictory to the original completion $c^+$ by applying a NLI model.\footnote{We used DeBERTa-large model \cite{he2020deberta} fine-tuned on the MNLI dataset \cite{williams-etal-2018-broad} from Hugging Face: \href{https://huggingface.co/microsoft/deberta-large-mnli}{microsoft/deberta-large-mnli}.} The \textit{premise} was set to be $c^+$ along with its near context (\textit{i.e.}, the last tokens of the prefix $t$; denoted by $t_\text{near}$).
-The \textit{hypothesis} was set to be $c$, also preceded by $t_\text{near}$.
-We selected generations that the NLI model classified as contradictory with a probability higher than a fixed threshold $\tau_{\textrm{NLI}}$, i.e.:
+\paragraph{Non-Contradictory Completions} Given a candidate completion $c$, we assert that it is indeed contradictory to the original completion $c^+$ by applying an NLI model.\footnote{We used DeBERTa-large model \cite{he2020deberta} fine-tuned on the MNLI dataset \cite{williams-etal-2018-broad} from Hugging Face: \href{https://huggingface.co/microsoft/deberta-large-mnli}{microsoft/deberta-large-mnli}.} The \textit{premise} is set to be $c^+$ along with its near context (\textit{i.e.}, the last tokens of the prefix $t$; denoted by $t_\text{near}$).
+The \textit{hypothesis} is set to be $c$, also preceded by $t_\text{near}$.
+We selected generations classified as contradictory by the NLI model with a probability higher than $\tau_{\textrm{NLI}}$, \textit{i.e.}:

-We chose $\tau_{\textrm{NLI}}=0.6$ (except for contradictions generated by the coreference error prompt, where we set $\tau_{\textrm{NLI}}=0.3$) after using a manual validation process detailed Appendix \ref{app:filters-thr}.
+We chose $\tau_{\textrm{NLI}}=0.6$ (except for contradictions generated by the coreference error prompt, where we set $\tau_{\textrm{NLI}}=0.3$) after using a manual validation process detailed App.~\ref{app:filters-thr}.

-\paragraph{Non-Fluent Completions} To verify that $c$ is a fluent completion we used GPT2-Small \cite{gpt2} scores, similar to \citet{gupta-etal-2022-dialfact}: We filtered out generations with mean log-likelihood lower than the original completion's by a fixed margin $\tau_{\textrm{LM}}$.
-Formally, we selected a completion $c$ if it satisfied:
+\paragraph{Non-Fluent Completions} To verify that $c$ is a fluent completion we use GPT2-Small \cite{gpt2} scores, similar to \citet{gupta-etal-2022-dialfact}: We filter out generations with mean log-likelihood lower than the original completion's by a fixed margin $\tau_{\textrm{LM}}$.
+Using a manual validation, we set $\tau_{\textrm{LM}}=0.2$ (see App.~\ref{app:filters-thr}).
+Formally, we selected a completion $c$ if it satisfies: